jimma-unity/FPSSample/README.md

 # FPS Sample

 **Update about the state of the project:**
-This project is based on Unity 2018.3 and no longer being actively maintained.
+This project is based on Unity 6000.0 and is currnetly being actively maintained.
 Feel free to continue to use it as a learning resource or simply for inspiration.
-As always, you should upgrade to latest version of Unity and packages if you intend to start a project.

 Thanks for checking out this sample!